Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * **Bimodal** → students are polarised; large groups either enthusiastically adopt or avoid AI.
 * **Normal distribution** → indicates stable, homogeneous adoption patterns across the population.

-This helps you argue whether AI adoption is **diffuse or polarised**.
+This helps the argument of whether AI adoption is **diffuse or polarised**.

 ### 1.3) Mean scores for enabling vs. easing behaviours

 #### **Why This Is Important**

-Your thesis focuses on the distinction between:
+Our thesis will focus on the distinction between:

 * **Enabling behaviours** = transformative learning practices
 * **Easing behaviours** = efficiency or shortcut-based uses

-Mean scores allow you to quantify *how much* AI is reshaping learning.
+Mean scores help to quantify *how much* AI is reshaping learning.

 #### **How to Interpret the Results**